 Stewart Wingate is London Gatwick's Chief Executive Officer (CEO).
 Previously he held different roles within BAA, first as Customer Services Director of Glasgow Airport, then as CEO of Budapest Airport and most recently as Managing Director of Stansted Airport.
 Prior to that he worked for Black & Decker.
 Stewart is a Chartered Engineer and Fellows of both the Institute of Engineering and Technology and the Chartered Institute of Marketing.
 He has a Masters in Business Administration with distinction and a first-class honours degree in electrical and electronic engineering.

-Nick Dunn, Chief Financial Officer (CFO)
+Jim Butler, Chief Financial Officer (CFO)